jlacar/jlacar.github.io/agile/make-sense-of-points.md

 >  Velocity and value are very different things.

-And it also say
+And it also says

-> In the context of a Scrum Team, value is only created when the product (increment) reaches the customers... the real value can only be measured once the product has been released and is being used.
+> In the context of a Scrum Team, value is only created when the product (increment) reaches the customers... **the real value can only be measured once the product has been released and is being used**.

 So, value isn't even real until the product is actually being used by the customers.
-So, what are we measuring when we're still planning and estimating, _fake_ value?
+What are we measuring when we're still planning and estimating then, _fake_ value?
 Pretend value?
 Potential value?
+Much anticipated value?

 One last try.
 [This article](https://scrum.courses/2019/03/26/what-is-scrum-team-velocity-measurement/) says:

-> velocity is a measure of the team’s ability to deliver value to the custom
+> velocity is a measure of the team’s ability to deliver value to the customer

-Yeah, well buddy, it was just established that value isn't a thing until the software is in the hands of the customer and is being used.
+Yeah, guess what, it was just established that value isn't a thing until the software is in the hands of the customer and is being used.
 So how do we measure value if the software is still in our hands and we haven't even made anything yet?
 Is this going be another one of those point things?

 That's it, I give up.
 This is ridiculous.